It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 These "convenience" divorces have both weakened the institution of marriage and undermined the lifelong commitment that God ordained for marriage.
 The result has been a soaring rise in divorce rates that is destroying the middle class.
 Divorce rates have soared from 706,000 in 1970 to 1,169,000 in 1995.

-whether its socially acceptable or not, you must understand what God thinks
+socially acceptable or not, you must understand what God thinks about

 "...
 I hate divorce, says the LORD, the God of Israel ..."
 [Malachi 2:16]